-The Hare on the Hill, 41 Thomas St, Cotham/Kingsdown, Bristol BS2 8LX – a few doors down, a warm corner pub with local cask ales, local keg craft and a fridge full of Belgian and German stuff, to boot.
-A favourite of ours.
+The Hare on the Hill, 41 Thomas St, Cotham/Kingsdown, Bristol BS2 8LX – a warm corner pub with local cask ales, local keg craft and a fridge full of Belgian and German stuff, to boot.

 The Swan With Two Necks, 12 Little Ann St, St Jude’s, Bristol BS2 9EB – relaunched in 2019 with a light facelift.
 It still feels as if it’s on a backstreet in Manchester or Birmingham, surrounded by factories and flats.
 The keg list is stronger than the cask but there’s always something good to drink and a cool, laidback atmosphere.

 The Old Bookshop, 65 North St, Bedminster, BS3 1ES – looks like a café with lots of light but has an astounding range of beers from Belgium, Germany and the UK.
 The best beer menu in Bristol, in fact.
 They’re not cheap but they’re served with such reverence that it feels like good value.
 There’s good food, too – currently vegan junk (not pejorative) with a vaguely German theme.

 The Volunteer, 9 New Street, Old Market, BS2 9DX – a pub you’re unlikely to stumble upon, tucked behind blocks of flats, with an atmosphere somewhere between hip and hippyish, and a small but varied range of draught beers.

 Grain Barge, Mardyke Wharf, Hotwells, BS8 4RU – a pub on a boat with views over the water and across to the SS Great Britain.
 A long-time favourite of ours with a range of Bristol Beer Factory beers on cask and keg, and in bottles, plus guests.
 Lots of eating goes on but isn’t compulsory.